 Being a huge fan of the Before series of films, I was eagerly anticipating the release of ‘Southside With You’.
 That it’s based on arguably the most famous couple in the world — Barack and Michelle Obama — only further piqued my interest.
 Having said that, I was also a little bit circumspect.
 Pulling off a romantic comedy-drama based on huge public figures was never going to be easy.
 On top of that, the structure of the film itself — where two characters just walk and talk for a few hours — doesn’t allow much leeway to directors in terms of telling a satisfying story.
 Several directors have tried the structure since Linklater attempted it successfully with ‘Before Sunrise’ (and then twice repeated the feat with ‘Before Sunset’ and ‘Before Midnight’) but none except Abbas Kiarostami (with ‘Certified Copy’) were successful.

-I’m glad to report that all my skepticism was quashed within first few minutes of the film.
+I’m glad to report that all my skepticism was quashed within the first few minutes of the film.
 ‘Southside With You’ starts in a charming fashion and just doesn’t stop being charming for its full runtime of 84 minutes.
-I’m not completely sure whether that was because of its effortless writing, or its two great lead actors, or its two subject of interests: Barack Obama and Michelle Robinson.
+I’m not completely sure whether that was because of its effortless writing, or its two great lead actors, or its two subjects of interest: Barack Obama and Michelle Robinson.
 On second thoughts, probably, because of all the three.

 The biggest achievement of the film, in my opinion, is that even though you know all along that most of the conversations that you are watching onscreen are fictional (the events aren’t) yet you want to believe in them.